EricKMY/posd2020f_TA/README.md

 [QuickSort Wiki](https://en.wikipedia.org/wiki/Quicksort)

 ## **Requirement**
-1. Modify exception handle of class `Ellipse`.
+1. Modify exception handling of class `Ellipse`.
 *  Change the exception string into "This is not an ellipse!"
 *  Make sure semiMajorAxes >= semiMinorAxes, if not throw exception "This is not an ellipse!" in constructor.